-Axes are made for cutting, splitting, felling, and shaping wood.
-If you need to split some firewood, then you'll need a wood splitting axe to make your job easier.
-Splitting axes are designed to split the wood into smaller chunks and manageable pieces by splitting the wood fibers apart, as opposed to a felling axe, which cut the wood fibers.
-You'll be super frustrated if you use a felling axe for wood splitting purposes.
-Trust us- having the right tool makes all the difference in the world.
+Axes are made for cutting, splitting, felling and shaping wood.
+If you need firewood for staying warm during the winter season ahead, you're going to need a good wood splitting axe.
+Splitting axes are designed to create smaller chunks by splitting wood fibers apart.
+This is in contrast to a felling axe, which cuts through those wood fibers.
+Trust us: you'll feel extremely frustrated if you attempt to use a felling axe for wood splitting purposes.
+As with any job, having the right tool makes all the difference in the world.

 Which one is right for me?